Skip to main content

 • file_name — the original file name (e.g., lab-report-2026-04-05.pdf).

-Downloading documents also requires the RESULTS_VIEW scope.
-Access is validated against the profile that owns the document.
+Access to documents is validated against the profile that owns the document.

 Example results response